Middah of the Month of October

 • In seeking forgiveness and offering it during these Days of Awe, get interested in what every interaction can reveal to you about yourself, others, and the world.

-The midot of the month of January are empathy (rachamim) and antipathy.
+The midot of the month of May are Exuberance (zerizut) and Reluctance.

 Useful Links